Let's Go Sightseeing!

 The Howrah Bridge in the distance, putting up a show with its lights!

 Calcutta, or Kolkata, has always held a place in my heart.
 I’d traveled to KOL a few times but always for work or when passing by.
-But, in my heart of hearts, I was always desirous to holiday in the City of Joy to grasp what my longing had been for.
+In my deepest desires, I always wanted to holiday in the City of Joy.
+I wanted to understand what I had been longing for.
+Yes, KOL had been my Saudade.

 See the color color color of the sky!